xxyijixx/dootask-help/docs/en/functions/im/sf.md

 In private chats, message delivery and reading status are indicated by check marks to help users understand whether their messages have been received and read by the recipient.

-- **Single check: message successfully sent**
+- **Single check mark: message successfully sent**
 - When a user sends a message, a single check mark appears next to the message, indicating that the message has been successfully sent to the server.
 - This means that the message has arrived at the recipient's device, but they may not have viewed it yet.

 ![placeholder](/images/en/en_im_pen_ic_0.png)

 - **Double check: message has been read**
-- When the recipient opens the chat window and views the message, the single check will turn into a double check.
+- When the recipient opens the chat window and views the message, the single check mark will turn into a double check.
 - This indicates that the recipient has read the message, confirming that they have seen the information sent.

 ![placeholder](/images/en/en_im_pen_ic_1.png)